 The records of Widnes Cemetery list the burial of Annie O’CONNOR of 20 Major Cross Street – the same address as that given for William (above).
 She was 77 years old and died on the 9 Sep 1970.
 Details of William’s burial are also recorded: William died on the 25 Feb 1974 aged 75 years.
 Their grave is number 5099 in Section 16R

-The photograph below was in my mother’s collection and due to the striking resemblance of the man to my uncle, I believe could be of Thomas CONNORS and family.
+The photograph below was in my mother’s collection and due to the striking resemblance of the man to my uncle, I believe that he could be Thomas with his wife and children.
 It is in the form of a postcard and the reverse has the address of the studio at which it was taken, which was at the 115 Albertbridge Road branch of W. Abernethy, in Belfast.
-Unfortunately, there is no date on the photograph to help me determine whether this is his first wife or not.
+Unfortunately, there is no date on the photograph to help me determine whether this might be his first wife or not.